bmkuter/EC601/Project_1/README.md

 Structurally, each module will be constructed with aluminium extrusions (Makerbeam) and 3D printed components (PLA during R&D, probably Nylon during production).
 Foam board insulation will be used to construct walls with advantageous thermal properties, with the internal sides covered in reflective material to increase light efficiency.
 The entire module will need to be enclosed to prevent light pollution & preserve proper growth periods.
 Simple HVAC systems using cheap, efficient, readily available computer fans will be used to supply fresh air and exhaust.
 These fans can be driven & monitored through the Teensy 4.1 lying at the heart of each module.

 **Duplicate results**
-To duplicate research on this topic I have taken sample sensors and connected them to my MCU Without consideration for the final physical enclosure nor the total number of sensors and actuators eventually needed.
+This project will utilise open-source libraries developed by the Arduino foundation and supplemented by libraries written by Adafruit & Sparkfun for specific sensor modules.
+Additionally libraries developed by Paul Stoffregen (father of Teensyduino and massive contributor to the Arduino Foundation) will be used for their incredible optisiation for the Teensy platform.
+To duplicate research on this topic I have taken sample sensors and connected them to my MCU without consideration for the final physical enclosure nor the total number of sensors and actuators eventually needed.
 This was done to ensure library compatibility as well as see in general power requirements and layout for the project.